HuChaoyong/site/source/_posts/Home-PC-Server-Build.md

 ## 4. check
 * use any server on your pc, and set outer port forward to your pc.
 * open the url
+> how to install noip-clien at the end of the arctle.

 ## Congratulation ！！！ that'all!
 > now you can use the domain to visit your home PC.